-This includes a provision for the filling of vacant positions on the organogram and the inclusion of Traveling Allowance under Salaries.
-In the past it was incorrectly allocated under General Expenditure.
+This includes a provision for the filling of 30% of the positions on the organogram and the inclusion of Traveling Allowance under Salaries.
+In the past it was wrongly allocated under General Expenditure.

 Employee Social Contributions

 Overall increase of 18%, compared to NT guideline of 4.4%.